balub/pgroonga.github.io/tutorial/index.md

 ### Snippet (KWIC, keyword in context) {#snippet}

 You can use `pgroonga_snippet_html` function to get texts around keywords from search target text.
 It's also known as [KWIC](https://en.wikipedia.org/wiki/Key_Word_in_Context) (keyword in context).
-You can see it in search result on Web search engine.
+You can see it in search results on Web search engines.

 Here is a sample text for description.
-It's a description about Groonga.
+It's a description of Groonga.

-> Groonga is a fast and accurate full text search engine based on inverted index.
+> Groonga is a fast and accurate full text search engine based on an inverted index.
 One of the characteristics of Groonga is that a newly registered document instantly appears in search results.
 Also, Groonga allows updates without read locks.
 These characteristics result in superior performance on real-time applications.

 There are some `fast` keywords. `pgroonga_snippet_html` extracts texts around `fast`.
-Keywords in extracted texts are surround with `<span class="keyword">` and `</span>`.
+Keywords in extracted texts are surrounded with `<span class="keyword">` and `</span>`.

-`html` in `pgroonga_snippet_html` means that this function returns result for HTML output.
+`html` in `pgroonga_snippet_html` means that this function returns a result for HTML output.

 Here is the result of `pgroonga_snippet_html` against the above text:

-> Groonga is a <span class="keyword">fast</span> and accurate full text search engine based on inverted index.
+> Groonga is a <span class="keyword">fast</span> and accurate full text search engine based on an inverted index.
 One of the characteristics of Groonga is that a newly registered document instantly appears in search results.
 Also, Gro

 This function can be used for all texts.
-It's not only for search result by PGroonga.
+It's not only for search results by PGroonga.

-Here is a sample SQL that describes about it.
+Here is a sample SQL that describes it.
 You can use the function in the following `SELECT` that doesn't have `FROM`.
 Note that [`unnest`]({{ site.postgresql_doc_base_url.en }}/functions-array.html) is a PostgreSQL function that converts an array to rows.

 ```sql
 SELECT unnest(pgroonga_snippet_html(